 For our simulation of all individual bets, we have chosen a limit of 50 game rounds, which corresponds, on average, to one hour of roulette playing at a table of 4 or 5 players.

-In the chart above you can see how the probability of winning for individual bets increases.
+In the chart above you can see how the probability of winning an individual bets increases.
 At this point, it is very important to say that the chances never reach 100% probability.

 In addition, if you are actually sitting at a roulette table, the chances of winning a single bet always depend on the probability calculation of individual bets.
 This means that the chance of winning a red bet will always be 48.65%, regardless of the previous one.
 Do not forget that this calculation tracks the game series as a whole.